Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: Introduction

 \subsubsection{Mirror symmetry}

-The Strominger-Yau-Zaslow \cite{MR1429831} picture of mirror symmetry suggests an original way of constructing algebraic varieties: given a Calabi-Yau variety, its mirror geometry should be constructed in terms of the enumerative geometry of holomorphic discs in the original variety.
-This picture has been developed by Fukaya \cite{MR2131017}, Kontsevich-Soibelman \cite{MR2181810}, Gross-Siebert \cite{MR2846484}, Auroux \cite{MR2386535} and many others.
-In particular, Gross and Siebert have developed an algebraic approach in which the enumerative geometry of holomorphic discs is replaced by some genus zero logarithmic Gromov-Witten invariants.
-Given the recent progress in logarithmic Gromov-Witten theory, in particular the definition of punctured invariants by Abramovich-Chen-Gross-Siebert \cite{abramovich2017punctured}, it is likely that this approach will lead to some general mirror symmetry construction in the algebraic setting, see Gross-Siebert \cite{gross2016intrinsic} for an announcement.
+The Strominger--Yau--Zaslow (SYZ) \cite{MR1429831} picture of mirror symmetry suggests an original way of constructing algebraic varieties: given a Calabi-Yau variety, its mirror geometry should be constructed in terms of its enumerative geometry of holomorphic discs.
+This picture has been developed by Fukaya \cite{MR2131017}, Kontsevich and Soibelman \cite{MR2181810}, Gross and Siebert \cite{MR2846484}, Auroux \cite{MR2386535} and many others.
+In particular, Gross and Siebert have developed an algebraic approach in which the enumerative geometry of holomorphic discs is replaced by some genus-0 logarithmic Gromov--Witten invariants.
+Given the recent progress in logarithmic Gromov--Witten theory, in particular the definition of punctured invariants by Abramovich, Chen, Gross and Siebert \cite{abramovich2017punctured}, it is likely that this approach will lead to some general mirror symmetry construction in the algebraic setting, see Gross and Siebert \cite{gross2016intrinsic} for an announcement.